 Guest accounts for individuals

-Individual guests may request a one-day Library Guest Account at the Welcome Services Desk in the Scott Library or the Circulation Desks in the branch libraries (the Peter F. Bronfman Business Library, the Leslie Frost Library at the Glendon campus, and the Steacie Science and Engineering Library).
+Individual guests may request a one-day Library Guest Account at the Ask Us Desk in the Scott Library.
+Guest Accounts can also be obtained at the Circulation Desks in the branch libraries (the Peter F. Bronfman Business Library, the Leslie Frost Library at the Glendon campus, and the Steacie Science and Engineering Library).
 In order to obtain a Guest Account, a guest must present a valid (not expired) piece of government-issued photo ID (excluding a health card) such as a driver’s license, a permanent resident card, a BYID card, or a passport.
 An account will then be created, which can be used on campus workstations until the end of the day.
 A guest may use a Guest Account on most library computers otherwise requiring an File Access Service (FAS) login.

 A Guest Account may be created for a high school student if that student is at least 16 years of age and presents government-issued photo ID.
 For any high school student under the age of 16 or, without appropriate ID, a parent or guardian will need to obtain a Guest Account that the minor could use under the parent’s or guardian’s active supervision.

 Visiting scholars (usually faculty members from other institutions) who plan to do research in the Libraries for a period of more than a few days are strongly encouraged to ask the Chair or Director of a York University research unit (e.g., an academic department or research centre) with which they have a relationship, to arrange for a File Access Service (FAS) guest account for the duration of their visit to York.

 The sponsoring unit will need to complete the sponsored guest account form.
 A minimum of 48 hours will be needed for generation of the account.